facebookresearch/param/train/compute/pt/development.md

 * GPU
 * TPU

-### Auto Discovery of Workload
+### Auto Discovery of Workloads
 Python pkgutil.iter_modules provides a mechanism for discovering and importing modules dynamically.
-This allows adding operator benchmarks through the following simple steps:
+This allows adding workloads through the following simple steps:
-* Create or add to an operator benchmark python file in ./benchmark directory
+* Create or add to an operator workload python file in `param/workloads` directory
 * Implement the OperatorInterface
 * Register the new operator through one of the following
   * `register_operator(name: str, operator: OperatorInterface)`